newton-c/Learn_R_from_STATA/_book/Linear_Regression.md

 ```

 ## Which way should you write your model?
 Starting with `attach(stata.data)` is likely to be most comfortable for STATA users.
 This method loads a single dataframe into the environment (in this case stata.data) and now any variable you reference is assumed to belong to that dataframe.
-If you call a variable that doesn't exist in the dataframe, you see the message `Error in eval(predvars, data, env) : object 'variable' not found` where `'variable` is that name of the non-existant variable you tried to call.
+If you call a variable that doesn't exist in the dataframe, you see the message `Error in eval(predvars, data, env) : object 'variable' not found` where `'variable'` is that name of the non-existant variable you tried to call.

 If you want to switch to another dataframe, you simply write `detach(stata.data)` and then attach another dataframe (i.e. `attach(stata.data2)`).
 Note that `detach()` will not remove the data from the environment, it only removes it from being the default for calling variables.
 If you want to remove the data completly, type `rm(stata.data)`.